 My friend remembers that Teller put on safety goggles before smashing the jug, and handed him a pair too (partly obscuring his view).
 As he raised the hammer to strike, Teller simply said, “Look away,” as would any reasonable person who’s about to send glass shards flying (clue 1).
 Then, an instant after the jug was shattered, my friend smelled the distinct odor of fresh Magic Marker (clue 2).
 With Rev. Cecil looking away, and with the audience – the closest of them yards distant – distracted by the loud SMASH, Teller simply switched the paper that had been inside the jug the whole time for a second piece, newly scrawled while Rev. Cecil was on his throne reading the Bible verse out loud, thus giving a covert operative the time to do it.
 All that theatricality for a trade as low-tech as the one that made the duck disappear!
 [Spoiler Alert: I think I just revealed the entire history of magic!]

 If you had heard the Bible verse aloud, you might have noticed a subtext: most of what you can randomly pick out of the Bible makes no sense out of context.
-This one was some obscure dietary law (I think), but it might just as easily been a recitation of cubits or begats.
+This one was some obscure dietary law (I think), but it might just as easily have been a recitation of cubits or begats.
 Or, to be fair, a beautiful psalm, maybe a Beatitude — but that would be like hitting the Vegas jackpot, and it’ll happen at random just about as often.
 Penn & Teller are both atheists and skeptics, reserving their sharpest ire for con artists who dupe poor, gullible people into paying them money for some supposed supernatural feat – and that includes greedy TV evangelists who pray for pay.
 Ehrich Weiss, better known as “Harry Houdini,” was the most prominent magician to take on such charlatans, debunking mystic after mystic – after all, a magician is the hardest guy to fool – and Penn & Teller follow squarely in his tradition.
 They even have a TV series on Showtime called BULLSHIT!, attacking “the things we know that just ain’t so.”
 For example, did you know that there’s no conclusive scientific proof that second-hand smoke is a health hazard?
 It’s nasty, yes.
 Ruins a restaurant meal, I’m with you there.
 It’s great that you can’t smoke in airplanes or New York City restaurants any more.
 But a danger to your health?
 Sorry, but that’s just bullshit – and here’s the proof.
 It’s a terrific series.

 Penn & Teller also perform feats of magic which they don’t explain.
 But they’ve already sent the message: we’re con men, we can do some cool stuff, but we can also fool you into thinking we did some cool stuff that we didn’t.
 I saw a mentalist once.
 I have no idea how this guy pretends to read minds, but I was glad to hear him say at the top, “I have no supernatural powers.
 Everything I do tonight could be done by a 12-year-old, given enough practice.”
 Penn tells his audience, “Don’t think about how we do it.
 Think about why we do it.”
 Because it’s fun, it’s amusing, we’ve all agreed to call it “magic” – but never ever forget that in the real world, after the stage lights go down, the term requires those quote marks.